douglas-george/timberhearth/characters/jessica_willowglen/jessica_willowglen.md

   - Noticed a cloaked raccoon orchestrating the group.
   - Saw a mysterious cloaked figure on the rooftops but chose to follow the raccoons.
   - Used a piece of bread to try and record the raccoon’s claw mark using heat from a magical imprint.
+- Defended Timberhearth alongside Gabriel and their loyal dog Poodler during a sudden, coordinated attack led by Vendraxis.
+The town was beset by Creeping Wither pumpkins that spread creeping vines and strange shadows across the streets.
+Jessica used her quick thinking and the magic of her stone leaf to help slow the encroaching plants, while Gabriel bravely kept the pumpkins away with a makeshift bow and arrow.
+Poodler bravely chased away smaller pumpkins and barked warnings.
+Despite their courage, the town fountain was destroyed in the process, leaving a splash of shattered stone as a reminder of the night Timberhearth faced darkness together.

 ## Known Inventory
 - Lantern oil (purchased for 30 coalmarks)